cds-snc/digital-canada-ca/content/en/blog/posts/understanding-the-human-needs-of-people-impacted-by-cybercrime.md

 We’ll be sharing more about this product as it progresses!
 Follow along on [GitHub](https://github.com/cds-snc/report-a-cybercrime) as we prototype in Alpha.

 Want to do this kind of work on your team?
-Check out our [Design research handbook](https://cds-snc.github.io/design-research-handbook/home/) for tips and tools for getting started.
+Check out our recent post on policy and design research and our [Design research handbook](https://cds-snc.github.io/design-research-handbook/home/) for tips and tools for getting started.